 If you have a business podcast, for example, you can start with a loose story arc for each of your episodes.
 Introduce a common conflict at the beginning, and then show users how your particular product can overcome that conflict.
 This can be told through a single story or fleshed out with a number of them presenting different scenarios.
 For example, if you’re a car salesman, you can tell a one about an upcoming road trip, your old clunker breaking down just before it begins, and how your own product offers the solution.

-If you host a general talk show that doesn’t cover a specific theme, that’s okay too.
-You can use your own personal story as the lens through which your listeners approach your show, or create stories around each topic you present.
+If you host a general talk podcast that doesn’t cover a specific theme, that’s okay too.
+You can use your own personal story as the lens through which your listeners approach your podcast, or create stories around each topic you present.
 When you hold interviews, prepare questions for your guests that encourage them to tell their own anecdotes.

 Tune into some inspiration